 SECRETARIES AND DESKS

-The English secretary desk is either a bureau bookcase or Secretary Bookcase.
+The English or American secretary desk is either a bureau bookcase or Secretary Bookcase.
 The bureau is a well-known style that features a drop-down surface.
 The partition slants backwards when closed and opens on a hinge to a flat position.
 These desks were often kept in public spaces in the house, as the door concealed the work space.
 Inside, several partitions or cubbyholes can usually be found.

 Writing Desk or Kneehole Desk